Scholarship of Teaching and Learning (SoTL) Conference Travel Funds Program

 Applicants will need to upload the following documents as a single PDF:

-The completed "SoTL Conference Travel Funds Program Application Cover Sheet"
+The completed "SoTL Conference Travel Funds Program Application Cover Sheet."
+(Please use DocuSign to obtain electronic signatures on unviersity documents.)

 (If presenting, actively participating, or receiving an award):